adamzolyak/DayOneImport/README.md

 ## Running The Script

-1. Create a new journal for the imported entries.
+1. Create a new Day One journal for the imported entries.
 Also recommended for testing.
-1. Create a journal.txt file in this directory containing the journal entries to be imported.
+1. Create a `journal.txt` file in this directory containing the journal entries to be imported.
 See format details below.
 1. Update the `entryJournal`, `entryTimeZone`, and `entryTags` variables in the `import.py` script if needed.
 1. Run `python3 import.py` to import the entries.
 1. Verify the import was successful by checking the summary printed at the end of the script `Summary: 0 errors for 101 entries`.